Five reasons you should sign the affordability checks petition

 5. Every signature matters

 The petition might be the last chance to change minds and alter policy, and it's essential that the sport and bettors show politicians the strength of feeling against the proposals.
 There are 88,000 people employed in racing and millions who bet on the sport.
-A huge response to the petition from these groups will be an unequivocal statement to politicians, and with an election looming it might just focus minds.
+A huge response to the petition from these groups will be an unequivocal statement to politicians that a change of direction is necessary.

 Read these next: